Maya Creative Free Trial | Autodesk

 How to buy

-Maya Creative software includes sophisticated animation, modelling and rendering tools to bring your vision to life.
+Maya Creative software includes sophisticated animation, modeling, and rendering tools to bring your vision to life.

 Create lifelike animations with intuitive animation tools.